acatalina/speedymovers/README.md

 Branches:

-1. gh-pages is the optimize built version.
+1. gh-pages is the optimize built version from master.
-2. Master represents the raw version.
+2. Master represents the current raw version.
-3. V1 is the first version of the project deployed.
+3. V1 is the first deployed version.
 4. priorReact represents early stages of the project without React, just HTML, CSS and Vanilla JS.